llh66/text-based-game/README.md

   - Store players name in a file of player status.

 2. Display stage status
+  - Display status of player and monster in stages and rounds.
 - File input/output:
   - Get the Hp and name of the monster,display from a file with monsters' status according to different game stages.
   - Get the Hp and Mp, display from a file with player's status.